Toyota’s Research Institute head says full autonomous driving is “not even close”

 LIVE from Samsung’s 2017 CES press conference

-While the rest of the world is fixated on a future of full autonomous driving, Toyota Research Institute CEO Gill Pratt is urging everyone that it’s more complicated than that and to take things slow.
+While the rest of the world is fixated on a future of full autonomous driving, Toyota Research Institute CEO Gill Pratt is urging everyone that it’s more complicated than that and to take things slowly.

-Instead, Pratt said that “we’re nowhere near close” a level of full autonomous driving, labeled as “Level 5” by the SAE.
+Pratt said that “we’re nowhere near close” a level of full autonomous driving, labeled as “Level 5” by the SAE.
 Pratt, over and over, couched that the company has no idea when we’ll be reaching full autonomous driving.
-And the whole point of it was to make sure that a fully autonomous car to cause a major accident.
 All this came when the company unveiled a new concept car, the Concept-i, at CES today.

 “Historically human beings have shown zero tolerance for injury or death caused by flaws in a machine,” Pratt said.
 “As wonderful as AI is, AI systems are inevitably flawed… We’re not even close to Level 5.
 It’ll take many years and many more miles, in simulated and real world testing, to achieve the perfection required for level 5 autonomy.”